jeremytammik/tbc/a/1500_devday_dict.md

 Officially, extensible storage is the only way... if you place it onto the `ProjectInformation` instance, that is equivalent of per-doc data as `ProjectInformation` is <b><i>GUARANTEED</i></b> to be a singleton in RVT.

-I personally use a mechanism that I devised a few releases before projInfo had been introduced &ndash; serialising a class into binary stream, encoding it via `String64` and then storing into an invisible string parameter.
-I found it much quicker to design my custom data-class than fiddling with ExtStorage definitions…
+I personally use a mechanism that I devised a few releases before extensible storage had been introduced &ndash; serialising a class into binary stream, encoding it via `String64` and then storing into an invisible string parameter.
+I found it much quicker to design my custom data-class than fiddling with extensible storage definitions…

 But in either case, the `ProjectInfo` element is the way to get per-doc data…

-BTW I think they later even introduced something more official for per-RVT data, but no need if you use either ExtStorage or param-based on `ProjInfo`.

 **Answer 2:** <b><i>No!</i></b>